fdantassoftware/BestMovies/README.md

 1. To start the app open the project folder and open Best Movies Workplace.
 Xcode will open select a device on the simulator list and press Run or play button.
 You will need the latest version of Xcode.

-2. The architecture i used was my own version of the MVVM project the reason i chose is the fact that the code becomes very clean and easy to read.
+2. The architecture i used was my own version of the MVVM, the reason i chose is the fact that the code becomes very clean and easy to read.
 Every responsability is seperated which also allows for a good testing range.
 Apart from that it also reduces the amount of code on the Controller avoiding the famous Massive View Controller problem ecountered on the Standard MCV architecture.